fujaba/SDMLib/README.md

 Welcome to SDMLib

-SDMLib is a light weight modeling library.
+SDMLib is a leight weight modeling library.
 SDMLib intentionally comes without any tool or editor.

 The idea is that you _code_ your model: